nzalpha/devops-repo/Tomcat/Tomcat_Installation.md

 # To start/stop the tomcat from anywhere in machine create a link using the below command
+#/usr/bin/startTomcat: This is the destination path for the symbolic link.
+By creating this link, you're allowing users to execute startTomcat from anywhere in the system to start Tomcat.

 ln -s /opt/tomcat9/bin/startup.sh /usr/bin/startTomcat
 ln -s /opt/tomcat9/bin/shutdown.sh /usr/bin/stopTomcat